Sentry Bio · Research

 Evolution as Active Geometry

-The deep structure of biology isn't chemical.
-It's geometric.
+The deep structure of biology is geometric.

 Authors: Rohit Fenn & Amit Fenn